wikiwyrhead/webp-image-optimizer/README.md

 4. **Allowed Image Types:** Select which image types should be automatically converted to WebP.
 5. **Set Alt Text:** Enable or disable automatic alt text generation for uploaded images.

-## Testing

-You can test the "Retain Original Image" feature by clicking the "Run Test" button on the settings page.
-This will check your media library and show you how many WebP and original images are present.

 ## Requirements